defencedigital/moduk-service-manual/src/technology/design-and-build-new-technology.md

 For guidance on how to apply these principles in Defence, you need access to a MOD device.

-On a MOD device, you can [find out more about the Defence Technology Principles](https://defence-technology-principles.digital.mod.uk/).
+On a MOD device, search for Defence Technology Principles.

 You should also check you are following the [GOV.UK Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice).
 It is an agreed standard used across UK Government.